coursetable/ferry/README.md

 - json text files -> database importer and updater script
 - script to update all computed fields across the database
 - compatability layer shims for existing coursetable
+- update the retrival doc and parsing doc